Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 Regulatory Compliance in Beverage Disposal

-That said, here’s a quick overview of what you need to know.
+Here’s a quick overview of what you need to know.

 1. FDA Requirements

+- Product recalls: The FDA requires proper documentation of recalled products to evaluate, classify, monitor, and audit product recalls.
 In many cases, this includes records showing that recalled beverages were properly disposed of or destroyed to ensure they cannot re-enter the marketplace.

-The FDA also regulates juice safety through the Juice HACCP rule, which applies to all juice sold as juice or used as an ingredient in other beverages, except juice produced at retail establishments.
+- Juice safety: The FDA also regulates juice safety through the Juice HACCP rule, which applies to all juice sold as juice or used as an ingredient in other beverages, except juice produced at retail establishments.
 Under this regulation, juice processors must develop and implement HACCP plans to identify and control potential biological, chemical, and physical hazards.

 2. TTB Beverage & Alcohol Compliance